Documentaries To Binge-watch On Netflix

 With many of us in social isolation, it’s a perfect time to catch up on some entertaining but informative docs on Netflix.
 So switch your phone off, make a cup of tea and settle down to the best Netflix documentaries to binge watch.

 How many of us have heard a friend punctuate a point with “I watched a documentary about it on Netflix”?
-It’s certainly true that in the last few years there has been an increase in documentaries we didn’t know we needed, however we have to admit that we can find some works on the streaming giant that range from interesting to mind-blowing.
-As we spend much more of our free time indoors, despite the days getting longer, we’re already running out of series to watch.
+It’s certainly true that in the last few years there has been an increase in documentaries we didn’t know we needed.
+However we have to admit that we can find some works on the streaming giant that range from interesting to mind-blowing.
+As we find ourselves spending more of our free time indoors, and the weather outside becoming less inviting, we’re already running out of series to watch.
 But no problem!
 You can spend more time watching Netflix on your couch without too much guilt because the platform hosts some of the best quality and most formative documentaries on the internet.
-Why not soak up the latest research and view points on sustainable living?
+Why not soak up the latest research and viewpoints on sustainable living?
 From fashion to food and everything in between, there’s something for every taste.

 Tidying up with Marie Kondo